Single-Cluster Installation to Amazon EKS (Helm)

 Relay server – an intermediary between JetBrains Client on a user machine and the dev environment (via SSL/TLS).
 Without a Relay, JetBrains IDEs cannot be used in dev environments.

 Jump server – an intermediate server for indirect SSH connections between a user machine and the SSH daemon in a dev environment.
-Without a Jump server, users won't be able to connect to dev environments using SSH or use VS Code for remote development.
+Without a Jump server, users won't be able to connect to dev environments using SSH or use VS Code/Cursor for remote development.

 CodeCanvas operator – manages the lifecycle of worker instances (pods that run dev environments): It interacts with the Kubernetes API to create, monitor, and delete worker instances.